Bad career move of the week: Man sends pic of his privates with job application

 We all make mistakes at work.
 You put the file in the wrong folder, mess up an order, bill the wrong amount.
 But some mess ups are worse than others.
 Each week, we’re featuring one Bad Career Move of the Week, cautionary tales to keep you from ruining your own career in a moment of error or poor judgment.

-This week: Careers in car theft thwarted by perps who post pics of themselves with the stolen goods on Facebook
+This week: Car thieves post pics of stolen goods on Facebook

 Two brainiac British car thieves were arrested and sentenced to nine years and four months after posting pictures of themselves posing with their loot on Facebook.

 The Daily Mail reports that Jonathan Dougan, 26, and Matthew Murphy, 23, were linked to thefts of motorcycles, high-performance cars and bottles of champagne.

 The dynamic duo, who were both on parole at the time, posted nearly 50 pictures on Facebook featuring themselves and the stolen goods.
 They were caught when the owner of a KTM motorcycle spotted a picture of Dougan sitting on it.
 It wasn’t difficult from there, I imagine, for police to track them down and connect them to the thefts.

 Dougan and Murphy were jailed in 2008, also for nine years, for a series of armed robberies, but were released after serving half the time.